lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 However, since neither RSA-OAEP nor DH guarantee second pre-image resistance at all, even in a correct implementation, these ciphertexts are bound to the key derivation in order to guarantee that `c != c'` will yield a unique ciphertext, and thus restoring second pre-image resistance to the overall Composite ML-KEM.

-### Generifying this construction
+### Applicability to other component algorithms

-It should be clear that the security analysis of the presented KEM combiner construction relies heavily on the specific choices of component algorithms and combiner KDF, and this combiner construction SHOULD NOT by applied to any other combination of ciphers without performing the appropriate security analysis.
+It should be clear that the security analysis of the presented KEM combiner construction relies heavily on the specific choices of component algorithms and combiner KDF, and this combiner construction SHOULD NOT be applied to any other combination of ciphers without performing the appropriate security analysis.

 ## Key Reuse {#sec-cons-key-reuse}